The DEA and the legal logic of permanent prohibition

 No matter – in 1988 the DEA came up with a new definition that means practically the same thing: now it requires that anyone proposing a medical use of cannabis (or any other substance in the same legal category, such as MDMA, LSD, psilocybin, ayahuasca and ibogaine) must show that there have been clinical trials of the type which the FDA requires in order to approve a drug for marketing.
 Obviously, requiring that someone seeking to demonstrate a medical use for a psychedelic show the results of the extremely expensive and demanding Phase III clinical trials that meet the FDA’s criteria to obtain approval have taken place is functionally the same as requiring FDA approval.
 Further, there is no basis whatsoever for this standard in federal law: the DEA made it up out of thin air.
 We will examine this matter more fully later and consider that the DEA is requiring a form of efficacy evaluation that does not exist in US law.

-4. There is another minor additional complication in this picture: (a) not only is there no basis for the DEA’s requirement that a proponent of a medical use for cannabis demonstrate the existence of that medical use before there can be a hearing as to the existence of a medical use and (b) not only does the DEA’s definition of medical use as FDA-compliant Phase III clinical trials defy the First Circuit’s 1987 decision but (c) the DEA’s position (I argue) violates Constitutional principles of federalism as established by the US Supreme Court in the decision of Gonzales v Oregon.
+4. There is another complication here at the foundation of the legal status of cannabis: (a) not only is there no basis for the DEA’s requirement that a proponent of a medical use for cannabis demonstrate the existence of that medical use before there can be a hearing as to whether there is a medical use and (b) not only does the DEA’s definition of medical use as FDA-compliant Phase III clinical trials defy the First Circuit’s 1987 decision but (c) the DEA’s position (I argue) violates Constitutional principles of federalism as established by the US Supreme Court in the decision of Gonzales v Oregon.

 Before passing to the full discussion of what I summarized above, it is worth noting briefly an aspect of the DEA’s legal reasoning that I believe simply and clearly explains how the DEA works.
 The DEA recently pulled a switcheroo in order to deny the most recent petition to reschedule cannabis: it changed its requirement that “the drug be accepted by qualified experts” to a requirement that there be a “consensus of qualified experts,” i.e. that there be no “material conflict of opinion among experts.”
 In other words, as state medical cannabis laws spread, the DEA makes its definitions more restrictive in order to continue denying that there is any medical use – notwithstanding the conclusions of the states – and thereby continue to insist that cannabis remain completely prohibited.
 As the rate of change increases and the threat that cannabis could be legalized increases the DEA moves the target to keep legalization out of range.
 A more elaborate mechanism is described below.